IFS Therapy

 What Is IFS Therapy?

 IFS is a holistic approach to therapy where clients learn to identify their different inner parts and understand how important each role is in making up the whole person.
 The core principle of Internal Family Systems (IFS) is the recognition of the mind’s inherent multiplicity, characterized by the existence of many different parts, kind of like subpersonalities within an individual’s psyche.
-These parts interact with each other in ways that are similar to how people in a family communicate and relate, but it all happens internally. photo of a silhouette of a woman skipping in a fieldWith curiosity and compassion, clients discover how to connect with their wounded parts to achieve empowerment.
-As they learn to accept and integrate these parts, clients experience a significant reduction in internal conflict, transforming the mind from a battleground to a peaceful, cooperative space.
-A foundational belief of IFS is that no part is inherently “bad”.
-While some types of therapy might try to get rid of behaviors or thoughts that cause us trouble, IFS tries to understand why these parts act the way they do.
-Central to IFS psychotherapy is the concept of that each of us has a core “Self” that has innate wisdom and healing capabilities.
-Through a deeper understanding and appreciation of our parts, IFS therapy helps clients move toward internal and external connectedness.
-This process naturally leads to a reduction of internal conflict, as individuals learn not to battle against their parts but to embrace and integrate them with compassion.
+These parts interact with each other in ways that are similar to how people in a family communicate and relate, but it all happens internally.

 How Internal Family Systems Helps Clients Heal

 Internal Family Systems (IFS) therapy helps people heal by teaching them to see their minds like a family made up of different parts.
 Each part has its own job, feelings, values, beliefs, desires, and ways of acting.
-Sometimes these parts work will together on the same team, or, at other times, be in conflict.
+Sometimes these parts work well together on the same team, or, at other times, be in conflict.

 Much of our emotional pain stems from the internal struggle among these different parts.
 We might dislike or even hate parts of our personality we consider weak, dangerous, scared, or emotionally wounded.
 We often fail to recognize a core principle of IFS, which is that each part is inherently well-meaning, trying to help and protect us in its own way.
 However, despite their good intentions, their way of helping can actually make things worse for our overall well-being.